 Badger Surveys

-Quants Ecologists have the experience of all aspects of survey and licensing required to deliver projects, that not only fully meet all legal obligations, but also deliver the Planning Authority requirements for enhanced environmental gains.
+Quants Ecologists have a wealth of experience in all aspects of badger surveys and licensing.
+Our surveys enable clients to deliver projects that not only fully meet all legal obligations under the Protection of Badgers Act 1992, but also deliver the Planning Authority requirements for enhanced environmental gains.

-Badger surveys can be carried out throughout the year, the most effective time is between March and May when vegetation cover is reduced.
+Badger surveys can be carried out throughout the year but the most effective time is between March and May when vegetation cover is reduced.
 Actions that may disturb badgers must be licensed by the appropriate statutory agency and are restricted to the period between 1 July and 30 November.

 Where a risk of disturbance to badgers and their setts has been identified, an initial survey report will be required.
 If evidence of badgers is found further surveys may be needed.
 Occasionally, a licence may be required prior to any work commencing which might disturb a badger’s sett.

 When a confirmed badger sett has been identified, a detailed assessment of the land is required to establish the territorial boundaries of the badger social groups using the area, and the distribution and status of all local setts.
-This is to determine which, if any, are in use and to see if there is an alternative sett to which the badgers could move within their own territory.
+Our badger surveys determine which setts, if any, are in use and to see if there is an alternative sett to which the badgers could move within their own territory.
 Only the main sett is likely to be in continuous use, and it is threats to the main sett which can have the greatest impact on a badger population.

 Most types of building work within 20 metres of a badger sett will require a licence.
 The use of very heavy machinery which would cause a disturbance, and/or ground vibration within 30 metres of a sett is also licensable.